gmc-code/PC-microbit-micropython/docs/lessons/While_loops.rst

         while button_a.is_pressed():
             display.show(['I',Image.HEART,'U'], delay=400)
             sleep(300)
-        display.show(Image.SAD)
+        display.show(Image.ALL_CLOCKS, delay=50)

 ----

 .. admonition:: Tasks

     #.
-Write a while loop that displays a happy face while the A button is pressed, and when it is not,  Image.ALL_CLOCKS is used.
+Write a while loop that displays a happy face while the A button is pressed, and when it is not,  Image.ALL_CLOCKS is used to display a rotating clock hand.
     #.
-Write a while loop that displays a sad face while the B button is pressed, and when it is not, Image.ALL_CLOCKS is used.
+Write a while loop that displays a sad face while the B button is pressed, and when it is not, Image.ALL_CLOCKS is used to display a rotating clock hand.

 ----